heyitsak/kubernetes-mynotes/README.md

 * The main difference or feature about this is in the 'selector'.
 It supports lot of customization than the RC.
 * Selector > creates replicas based on labels.
+* A ReplicaSet ensures that a specified number of pod replicas are running at any given time.

 ```
 spec: